More and More People Are Getting Injections– We Briefly Explain Why

 3. Truth: These products are safe!

 Fun fact: Botulinum toxin was approved by the FDA back in 1989 and has been used in the cosmetic industry for almost 3 decades!
 Additionally, allergic reactions to neurotoxins are super rare (but of course, always tell your injector if you have extensive drug allergies!).
-Fillers such as Restylane, Juvederm and others use sugar molecules (a stabilized form of hydaluronic acid).
+Fillers such as Restylane, Juvederm and others use sugar molecules (a stabilized form of Hyaluronic acid).
 To make sure you get the safest experience though, ALWAYS go to reputable practices that use REAL FDA-approved products.

 Still not sure?
 Let the numbers speak!

 There have been over 7 million+ injectable procedures performed in 2016, alone!
-And if you’re still not convinced about their effectiveness and safeness, you can always set up a free consultation today to learn more about these injectables!
+And if you’re still not convinced about their effectiveness and safeness, you can always set up a consultation today to learn more about these injectables!

 Articles you might also like: